Skip to main content

 This role allows Instrumentl to view necessary financial data but does not permit any changes within Sage.

-Step 2: Create a Web Services User
+Step 2: Create a Web Services user

 Next, create a Web Services user that Instrumentl will use to securely connect to Sage.